Apply for Financial Aid

 - Print and complete any forms that are required and submit to the financial aid office along with any other required documents.

-- Return in person to the Student First Stop in Dellwood Hall; or
+- Return in person to the Student Success Center in Stensland Hall; or

 - Mail to 1988 Newmark Avenue, Coos Bay, OR 97420; or